turbot/steampipe-plugin-gcp/docs/tables/gcp_redis_instance.md

 ```

 ### List instances that have authentication enabled
-Discover the segments that have enabled authentication to enhance security measures and maintain data privacy within your GCP Redis instances.
+Discover the segments that have enabled authentication to enhance security measures and maintain data privacy within your GCP Memorystore Redis instances.
 This can be particularly useful in identifying potential vulnerabilities and ensuring compliance with best practices.

 ```sql+postgres
 select